tasoftch/ikarus-sps/README.md

 ````

 #### How Ikarus SPS works

+The Ikarus SPS engine distinguish between two kinds of run modes:
+1.  __Cycle based engine__
+    This engine type defines a fixed frequency, for example 2Hz, which means, that the engine updates twice per second.
+1.  __Event based engine__
+    The event based engine waits until an event gets triggered from one of its plugins.

+So it depends of your requirements, which kind of SPS engine you prefer.

+__General workflow__

-1. There is usually one instance of a SPS Engine.
+1. There is usually one instance of a SPS Engine running on a device.
-1. This instance needs two kinds of plugins: listeners and triggers.
+1.  __Eventbased__: This instance needs two kinds of plugins: listeners and triggers.
+    __or cyclebased__: The instance needs only cycle plugins.
 1. The listener waits until something happens in the SPS to perform an action.
 (SPS to device)
     Example: A timer event was triggered and the listener now instructs a motor to close the door.
 1. A trigger wait until something happens on the device and informs the SPS.
 (Device to SPS)